 Discussions are collaborative learning experiences.
 The student will complete 3 Discussions in this course.
 The student will post one thread of at least 1000 - 2000 words by 11:59 p.m.
 (ET) on Sunday of the assigned Module: Week.
 The student must then post 2 replies of at least 150 words per post by 11:59 p.m.
 (ET) on Sunday of the assigned Module: Week.
 For each thread, students must support their assertions with at least 4 scholarly citations, and biblical references as applicable, in current APA format.
 Each reply must incorporate at least 1 scholarly citation in current APA format.
 Any sources cited must have been published within the last five years.
 Acceptable sources include the textbook, the Bible, etc.

 Note: for the Discussion: Inventory Situation Case Study, the word count for the thread is 700 – 1000 words.
 All other instructions remain the same.

 Textbook Assignments (2)

-The student will work through a set of questions from the textbook and submit their answers to Blackboard.
-Please check weeks 4 and 6 for the instructions for the textbook assigments and what is required.
+The student will work through a set of questions from the textbook and submit their answers.
+Please check the instructions for the textbook assignments and what is required.

-The student will complete 2 exams throughout the duration of this course.
-Exam 1 will cover textbook readings found within Modules/Weeks 1–3, and Exam 2 will cover textbook readings found within Modules/Weeks 4–8.
-Each exam will be open-book/open-note and contain 25 multiple-choice questions based upon the textbook readings and presentations.
-Each exam will have a 1 hour and 15-minute time limit.
-The exams are found on Cengage.
+The student will complete 2 quizzes throughout the duration of this course.
+The first quiz will cover textbook readings found within modules 1–3, and the final quiz will cover textbook readings found within modules 4–8.
+Each quiz will be open-book/open-note and contain 25 multiple-choice questions based upon the textbook readings and presentations.
+Each quiz will have a 1 hour and 15-minute time limit.
+The quizzes are found on Cengage.